Four years ago, DH climbed

 The fierce, would-be coyote walked right up to me, sniffed the bagel and looked up at me as if to say, "it took you long enough."
 I tied the shoelace around his neck and brought him home.
 Turns out the shoelace wasn't really needed, he walked alongside me like he had been my sidekick for years.

-We named him Schuster.
-We already had a cat named Simon and figured Simon & Schuster was a bit cuter than Simon & Garfunkel.
+Simon & Schuster was a bit cuter than Simon & Garfunkel.
 We took Schuster to the vet.
 He was 17 pounds and 12-13 years old.
 He was emaciated, he should have weighed 45 pounds.
 Schuster had a scar on his neck from an embedded collar and many scars all over his body.
 All of his teeth were either gone or broken from chewing on cage bars.
 He also had a small bullet or bb in his abdomen that had been there for years.

 Schuster stayed with us for over 4 years.
 His hips started to weaken, but he still loved his walks.
 Neighbors would call out "Hey, there's Grandpa!" when they saw us coming.
 Schuster was brave, he endured regular chiropractic and acupuncture treatments like a champ.
 Schuster had his good days and bad, but he always rallied.
 DH said, "that dowg'll niver die, he'll bark at my funeral."